steventhorne/legendmud_tintin/README.md

 This is great for creating your own custom content without altering the files in this package.

+You can also use the `reload` alias to reload custom modules.
+For example: `reload all` will reload all modules, while `reload <module name>` will reload a specific module.

 # Classes
 This package has support for loading character specific classes on the fly.